sherry725/cloudnative/AWS Cloud Technical Essentials.md

 * Think of a network (Access Control List) ACL as a firewall at the subnet level.
 A network ACL enables you to control what kind of traffic is allowed to enter or leave your subnet.
 You can configure this by setting up rules that define what you want to filter.
 Network ACL’s are considered stateless, so you need to include both the inbound and outbound ports used for the protocol.
 If you don’t include the outbound range, your server would respond but the traffic would never leave the subnet.
 Since network ACLs are configured by default to allow incoming and outgoing traffic, you don’t need to change their initial settings unless you need additional security layers.

 * The next layer of security is for your EC2 Instances.
 Here, you can create a firewall called a security group.
 The default configuration of a security group blocks all inbound traffic and allows all outbound traffic.
 Security groups are stateful, meaning they will remember if a connection is originally initiated by the EC2 instance or from the outside and temporarily allow traffic to respond without having to modify the inbound rules.

+# Part 3
+Block Storage
+While file storage treats files as a singular unit, block storage splits files into fixed-size chunks of data called blocks that have their own addresses.
+Since each block is addressable, blocks can be retrieved efficiently.
+Since block storage is optimized for low-latency operations, it is a typical storage choice for high-performance enterprise workloads, such as databases or enterprise resource planning (ERP) systems, that require low-latency storage.

+Object Storage
+Objects, much like files, are also treated as a single unit of data when stored.
+However, unlike file storage, these objects are stored in a flat structure instead of a hierarchy.
+Each object is a file with a unique identifier.
+This identifier, along with any additional metadata, is bundled with the data and stored.
+With object storage, you can store almost any type of data, and there is no limit to the number of objects stored, making it easy to scale.
+Object storage is generally useful when storing large data sets, unstructured files like media assets, and static assets, such as photos.

+Block storage in the cloud is analogous to direct-attached storage (DAS) or a storage area network (SAN).
+File storage systems are often supported with a network attached storage (NAS) server.

+ Amazon EC2 Instance Store provides temporary block-level storage for your instance.
+This storage is located on disks that are physically attached to the host computer.
+This ties the lifecycle of your data to the lifecycle of your EC2 instance.
+If you delete your instance, the instance store is deleted as well.
+Due to this, instance store is considered ephemeral storage.

+ Instance store is ideal if you are hosting applications that replicate data to other EC2 instances, such as Hadoop clusters.
+For these cluster-based workloads, having the speed of locally attached volumes and the resiliency of replicated data helps you achieve data distribution at high performance.
+It’s also ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content.

+ Instance store is ideal if you are hosting applications that replicate data to other EC2 instances, such as Hadoop clusters.
+For these cluster-based workloads, having the speed of locally attached volumes and the resiliency of replicated data helps you achieve data distribution at high performance.
+It’s also ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content.